 Now that you have Social Squared installed, we’ll look at using Social Squared within Microsoft SharePoint Online, Microsoft Teams Tabs, Microsoft Teams Personal Apps, and as a mobile phone app.

-Within SharePoint Online, we’ll understand the structure of Social Squared, and how to configure new Forum Groups and Forums.
-We’ll then discover the high level features such as posting topics, replying to topics, inserting pictures into posts, tagging posts, searching posts, and an overview of the Social Squared settings.
+Within SharePoint Online, we’ll explain the structure of Social Squared, and how to configure new Forum Groups and Forums.
+We’ll then discover the high level features such as posting topics, replying to topics, inserting pictures into posts, tagging posts, and searching posts.

 The Social Squared Discussion Board Structure

-Social Squared posts are organized into topics, forums and forum groups.
-This structure enables users to navigate to relevant content when researching answers to questions, posting a question to the correct audience, or moderating posts.
+Social Squared posts are organized into topics, forums, and forum groups.
+This structure enables users to navigate to relevant content when researching answers to questions or posting questions.
 Rather than a social feed that is continuous, Social Squared topics are created within a forum so that posts with a similar subject are grouped.
-This structure can be found in many internet based forums.
-Take for example discussion boards related to baking.
+This structure can be found in many internet-based forums.
+Take, for example, discussion boards related to baking.
 Forum Groups could be Cakes or Bread.
-The Cakes Forum Group could have many Forums such as Cupcakes, and Birthday Cakes.
+The Cakes Forum Group could have many Forums, such as Cupcakes and Birthday Cakes.
 While the Bread Forum Group could contain Bread Rolls, Sourdough, and Wheat Bread.
-If you had a topic such as a baking question or a new recipe, you would navigate to the appropriate forum so that users could find your topic and reply to it.
+If you had a topic, such as a baking question or a new recipe, you would navigate to the appropriate forum so that users could find your topic and reply to it.
 A topic such as “How to make a sourdough starter” would be posted under Sourdough -> Bread.

-Social Squared has many uses such as Community of Practice, Technical Discussion Boards, Class Discussions, Brainstorming and much more.
+Social Squared has many uses, such as Community of Practice, Technical Discussion Boards, Class Discussions, Brainstorming, and much more.
 So the structure would be up to you.
-In the below example, you can see how Social Squared could be structured for a Human Resources Discussion Board.
+The example below shows how Social Squared could be structured for a Human Resources Discussion Board.

 Social Squared can also be displayed within Microsoft Teams as a Channel Tab.
-It’s not a choice of one or the other, you could add Social Squared to a Team, and also to the underlying SharePoint site.
-They will both share the same content allowing your users to engage in discussions through their favourite platform.
+It’s not a choice of one or the other; you could add Social Squared to a Team and also to the underlying SharePoint site.
+They will both share the same content allowing your users to engage in discussions through their favorite platforms.

 In the next video, we’ll take a look at navigating Social Squared.
 If you are a Site or Teams Owner, you can navigate straight to our configuring Social Squared section.